thinkinglabs/thinkinglabs.github.io/_drafts/the-good-and-the-dysfunctional-of-pull-requests.md

 That too, I have seen and experienced as a senior.
 One day, a team lead comes to me: "*You have approved this and it broke something in production.
 You should have asked them to add so and so to prevent the problem.*".
 If a team lead wants team members to take responsibility, to unblock features, they do not act like that.
 That will have the opposite effect.
 Team members will not take any initiative anymore.
 If they do, there is blame when failures happen.
 Guess what?
 Failures happen, all the time.
 That is a fact of life.
 That is human.
 That is also how complex systems function.
 The better answer would be, how can we design the system to avoid this or how can we make sure this is not a big deal so we can easily cope with that?

 Fifth, code reviews should not be gatekeeping, which Pull Requests definitively are.
 The change is accepted or not.
-As long as it is not accepted, it simply does not arrive into production in the hands of the user.
+As long as it is not accepted, it simply does not arrive in production in the hands of the user.
 This means functionality, or worse bug fixes are not delivered as long as the review is not finished, and the Pull Request is not accepted and merged.
 As a result, there is no value delivery.
 Remember, the goal of any organisation is to make money.
 At this point, as long as we do not deliver, no money is generated.
 On the contrary, we incur a cost of delay and an opportunity cost.
-That is, we loose money.
+That is, we lose money.

 > Would somebody explain to me how a PR that triggers a code review isn’t just a waterfall-phased gate?
 I see a lot of ppl defending the practice, but I see very little agility in it.
 Personally, I don’t see reverting to waterfall as necessary or desirable when alternatives exist.
 >